-(c) Allotment of additional investment in subsidiaries
+(d) Allotment of additional investment in subsidiaries

-(i) Allotment of shares in IRIS Tech Ventures Sdn.
-Bhd.
+Allotment of shares in IRIS Tech Ventures Sdn.
+Bhd. (i)

-On 30 October 2023, the Company subscribed additional RM2,749,288 interest (representing 2,749,288 ordinary shares) in IRIS Tech Ventures Sdn.
+On 30 October 2023, the Company subscribed additional RM2,748,998 interest (representing 2,748,998 ordinary shares) in IRIS Tech Ventures Sdn.
 Bhd. at a price of RM1 per share by way of allotment of shares.